 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Bringing a new puppy home is exciting and rewarding.
-There are so many experiences to be had and so many tricks to teach your new furry friend.
-One of the most difficult things to teach a puppy is its name.
+Bringing a new puppy home is always exciting and rewarding for me.
+There are so many experiences to be had and so many tricks to teach a new furry friend.
+One of the most difficult things to teach a puppy is its name—but it is definitely doable.

 Some owners never attempt to train their dog to know its name.
 They just keep repeating the puppy’s name and hope it will eventually catch on at some point.
-While this is most effective, there are better ways to help your pooch learn his name.
+While this is most effective, I can suggest better ways to help your pooch learn his name.

-While it takes time and dedication, devoting yourself to teaching your dog his name and instructing everyone on saying the name in a particular way offers many benefits for both you and your puppy.
+While it takes time and dedication, I suggest you devote yourself to teaching your dog his name and instructing everyone on saying the name in a particular way offers many benefits for both you and your puppy.

 Teaching your dog its name is an important step in establishing a good relationship between puppy and owner.
 This is the start of a beautiful friendship and many more training sessions over the years.
 Learning its name is essential for your dog’s safety and future training.